 Minimally Invasive Techniques

 In addition to traditional surgery, we also treat many thoracic diseases or problems with endoscopic (telescope) techniques.
-This includes removing foreign bodies of the trachea and esophagus (objects like peanuts or coins that are swallowed by children) and removing infection or parts of lungs with thoracoscopy (telescopes placed through small holes in the chest).
+This includes removing foreign objects—such as peanuts or coins that the child swallows—from the trachea and esophagus and removing infection or parts of lungs with thoracoscopy (telescopes placed through small holes in the chest).

-We are also now able to treat some chest wall deformities with these minimally invasive surgery techniques.
-Instead of major chest surgery, some procedures only require placing internal braces through small incisions.
+We also can treat some chest wall deformities with these minimally invasive surgery techniques.
+Instead of major chest surgery, some procedures require simply placing internal braces through small incisions.